tomhmoses/fun2/files/LectureNotes/files/natural-numbers-type.lagda.md

 ## Addition and multiplication

-As an exercise, you may try to define the following functions using some version of the above eliminators instead of using pattern matching and recursion:
+As an **exercise**, you may try to define the following functions using some version of the above eliminators instead of using pattern matching and recursion:

 ```agda
 _+_ : ℕ → ℕ → ℕ